Direct commission officer: U.S. Navy Direct Commission Officers

 Some skill areas may not have openings each year.
 Each year, skill area recruiting quotas are promulgated for recruiters to fill.
 Upon completion of their training regimen, DCOs serve on nearly every type of ship in the fleet and at shore establishments around the globe.
-Navy DCOs are forward deployed and are currently serving on the ground in Iraq and Afghanistan.
-They are an integral part of the Navy's role in the war on terror.
+Navy DCOs are forward deployed and have frequently served on the ground in Iraq and Afghanistan as an integral part of the Navy's role in the war on terror.

 U.S. Coast Guard Direct Commission Officers

 The United States Coast Guard uses the DCO program to bring specialized skills and backgrounds into the Coast Guard commissioned officer corps.
 The DCO course is conducted by the Officer Candidate School, located at the United States Coast Guard Academy in New London, Connecticut.
 Depending on program and background, the course is three, four, or five weeks long.

 There are seven Direct Commission Officer programs: